-Ryan Nicholas Cooper is a Brooklyn-based actor who is drawn to stories that shape the future, illuminate the past, define us now, and make us better people.
+Ryan Nicholas Cooper is drawn to stories that shape the future, illuminate the past, define us now, and make us better people.
 Whether working with comedy or drama, theater or film, Ryan enters rehearsal rooms eager to dig into text to find the best way to tell a given story.

 His undergraduate training at Boston College taught him to appreciate all aspects of theater.
 There, he studied acting, directing, improv, carpentry, props design, lighting, and dramaturgy.
 Synthesizing the skills and knowledge he gained from each area, Ryan was able to gain a deeper understanding of performance and the value of collaboration.